 Call Us - +91 96621 36666

-An intervertebral disc is a strong ligament that connects one vertebral bone to the next.
-The discs are the shock-absorbing cushions between each vertebra of the spine.
-Each disc has a strong outer ring of fibers, called the annulus fibrosus, and a soft, jelly-like center, called the nucleus pulposus.
-The annulus is the strongest area of the disc and the ligament that connects each vertebra together.
-The nucleus, or center of the disc, is hydrated and serves as the main shock absorber.
+An intervertebral disc is a strong ligament to connect one vertebral bone to the another.
+The discs are the shock-absorbing cushions which is located between each vertebra of the spine.
+Each disc has a strong outer ring of fibers, the annulus fibrosus, and the nucleus pulposus.
+The annulus is the strongest area of the disc to help the ligament connect with each vertebra together.
+The nucleus, or center of the disc, be hydrated often to serve as the main shock absorber.

-One of the commonly used to control pain, inflammation, muscle spasm, and sleep disturbance.
-These may involve steroids, non-steroidal anti-inflammatory drugs (NSAIDs), pain medications, and muscle relaxers to help control symptoms and reduce inflammation.
+Certain medications are used to alleviate the spinal pain, which includes non-steroidal anti-inflammatory drugs like the ibuprofen or Aleve, nerve medications, muscle relaxants, antidepressants, and opioids.
+This method is commonly used to control pain, inflammation, muscle spasm, and sleep disturbance.
+These can involve steroids, non-steroidal anti-inflammatory drugs or NSAIDs, pain medications, and muscle relaxers to help to control pain and reduce inflammation.

 It’s usually reserved when other conservative measures do not work or in an effort to postpone surgery.
 An ESI places a small amount of ‘cortisone’ into the spinal canal.
 Cortisone is a strong anti-inflammatory medicine that may decrease nerve inflammation and ease pain caused by irritated nerve roots.
 This treatment is not always successful but may provide short-term help.

 Back Pain due to a herniated disc may be diagnosed by the orthopedic surgeon after a complete history and comprehensive physical exam by spine specialists & spine doctors.
 In addition, several diagnostic tests can be used.
 Imaging studies at the Virginia Spine Institute are usually the first step in understanding spine pathology.